dblock/code.dblock.org/_posts/2009/2009-12-07-implementing-atompub-in-net.markdown

 ### Updating and Retrieving Posts

-There’re actually four scenarios to implement in AtomPost.
+There are actually four scenarios to implement in AtomPost.

 - **GET** : retrieve all posts – see Generating Atom Feeds code above.
 - **GET** with a post ID: retrieve a specific post - a subset of GET for all posts.